 A weighted fitness vest can help you stay healthy.

 You can wear a weighted vest during bodyweight exercises, yes – but you can also walk, jog, hike, climb, and bike in a fitness vest (while biking, the vest really comes into play when going up or down hills).

 You can even wear a weighted fitness vest while doing household chores.

-The weighted vest benefits you in all the ways other types of weight-training do – firmer core muscles, strengthening bones, developing muscles, burning fat cells for energy and building overall endurance.
+The weighted vest benefits you in all the ways other types of weight training do – firms the core, strengthens bones, develops muscles, burns fat cells for energy, and builds overall endurance.

-The workout below is for both women and men – and can be modified to accommodate any level of fitness.
+The workout below is for both ladies and dudes – and can be modified to accommodate any level of fitness.